kpoloney/create_aip/README.md

 - `--config` points to the AIP configuration YAML file
 - `--bagger_config` points to the configuration YAML file for Islandora Bagger.
 If not specified, the script will create one.

-## Mint ARK for local objects

-This script creates ARKs for objects stored locally.
-The script takes three arguments:
-- `--larkm` requires the base url of the larkm host.
-- `--objects` is the location of either a single file or folder to be processed or a directory of objects to process.
-- `--single_obj` if minting an ARK for only one object, set this argument to "True" if the `--objects` argument is not a single file.
-Otherwise, all items within the directory will each be given an ARK.

-Refer to the [Local workflow Document](https://github.com/kpoloney/aip_spec/blob/main/local_workflow.md) to ensure the ERC metadata is included correctly.
-If the script cannot locate or parse the minimum metadata, the ARK will not be minted.

-## Local Objects

-This script creates AIPs for objects that are stored locally and will not be hosted online.
-If the object does not have an ARK already indexed in [larkm](https://github.com/mjordan/larkm), then you will have to first run the `mint_local_ARK.py` script.

-Users must have [FITS](https://projects.iq.harvard.edu/fits/get-started-using-fits) installed if technical metadata will be included.
-Users must have access to the drive location on which objects are saved, and have permission to query the larkm API.

-The script has four arguments:
-- `--objects` is the location of the directory of objects to be processed.
-- `--output_dir` is the directory to which bags will be saved
-- `--larkm` the base url of the larkm host
-- `--fits` optional; the location of the FITS tool if including technical metadata.

-## Validate AIP

-This script is to be run to validate a completed AIP.
-It checks for required ERC metadata and conformity to the BagIt Profile and BagIt specification.

-The script has three arguments:
-- `--bag_dir` is the directory of bags to be validated
-- `--profile_url` is the ARK or URL of the BagIt profile
-- `--larkm_url` is the base URL of larkm.
-It is only required if the BagIt profile URI is an ARK indexed in larkm.